 - Preheat oven to 350° F. Butter an 8-inch square pan.
 Add a layer of parchment paper to the pan, leaving the edges long enough to lift the blondies out of the pan once cool for easier slicing.
 Butter the parchment paper, pressing it to adhere smoothly to the pan.

 - Whisk together flour, baking powder, salt, and cinnamon in a medium bowl.
 Set aside.

-- In the bowl of an electric mixer, beat egg, brown sugar, and maple syrup until well combined.
+- In the bowl of an electric mixer, beat butter, brown sugar, and maple syrup until well combined.
 Mix in egg and vanilla extract.

 - Toss apple mixture in with the dry ingredients.